nuagesdencre/CI_DataCentric/testing.md

        - III.I.
 If the post author is me, additional options are available next to my username.
 I am able to edit my entry or delete it.

        - III.II.
 If I choose to edit my entry, I click on the blue pen (which has a tooltip confirming its purpose on hover).
 It brings me to a page where all of the entry's fields are pre-populated with the current data.
-The fields are editable and changes are confirmed if their requirements are met when I click 'Done'.
+The fields' content can be edited and changes are confirmed if their requirements are met when I click 'Done'.

             - III.II.I.
 When I click 'Done', I am redirected to the entry's detailed view.